mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 145 - Short Circuit Hack/readme.md

 userIsValid() && logUserIn();

 // this expression is short circuit
-// Does not value second statament
+// Does not value second statement
 // Unless the first one is true

 functionDefinedOrNot && functionDefinedOrNot();

 // in some languages undefined works as a false
 // If functionDefinedOrNot is not defined does
-// not raise an erron and neither runs
+// not raise an error and neither runs
 ```

 ## Right